 It is an unfortunate fact that crisis communication lessons can be learned almost every day in our world.
 Bad things happen.
-Being prepared with effective communication before, during and after can lessen the negative impact of those bad things.
-The crisis communication graduate certificate from the Scripps College of Communication will prepare you to guide your organization and communicate before, within, and after a crisis using industry-proven crisis communication techniques and social media.
+Being prepared with effective communications can lessen the negative impact of those bad things.
+The crisis communication graduate certificate from the Scripps College of Communication will prepare you to guide your organization and communicate before, during, and after a crisis using industry-proven crisis communication techniques and social media.
 Become the person your organization turns to when the next crisis hits.
 You can earn this certificate as a stand-alone credential or combine it with other coursework to pursue an online master's degree in communication or organizational communication.

 The Student Experience

 "My experience with the crisis communication certificate program has been nothing short of superb, and I would not hesitate to recommend it to anyone considering a career in government communications.
 The program’s real-world, tradecraft-over-textbook approach to communications is an immeasurable benefit.